Wildwood Hotel

 BP 18.0: The Wildwood Hotel, Wildwood Alberta, built in 1958.
 Visited on October 04th, 2024.
 Team: Rob & Chris.
 Guest photographer Arturo Pianzola.
 Camera Gear: Ebony 4×5″ View Camera (Film), Contax 35mm Film, Canon 6D & 70D.
 Arturo: Leica Film & Digital + Fuji Medium Format Film.

 Wildwood dates to 1908 and like many towns in western Canada it was founded with the coming of the railway.
-That line was part of the Grand Trunk Pacific’s transcontinental route but since about the 1920s it has belonged to Canadian National Railways.
+That line was part of the Grand Trunk Pacific’s transcontinental route, but since about the 1920s it has belonged to Canadian National Railways.
 The trains come long, often and fast.

 Wildwood was originally called Junkins, after a railway official, but in 1929 it was changed to what is used today.
 The first hotel in Junkins was built around 1910, so just shortly after the railway came through.
 Interestingly it was not located close to the tracks but rather a couple blocks away.